RenaSchott/Project1-J.E.Hummel/README.md

     - was used to validate the css code
 - W3C HTML Validator
     - was used to validate the HTML Code
+- Languagetool
+  - was used to check the spelling and grammar in the readme file.

 ## Testing

+- The site was tested on different browsers: Chrome and Firefox.
+- The DevTool confirmed that the page looks good and is functional on different screen sizes.
+- I confirmed that the page is readable.
+- The menu is easy to understand.
+- I confirmed the function of the form page.

 ### Validator testing